k2rosvall/cicd/README.md

-# HOW TO SET UP GITHUB ACTIONS TO CHECK FOR RUBCOP AND TESTS
+# HOW TO SET UP GITHUB ACTIONS TO CHECK FOR RUBOCOP AND TESTS

 This is a step by step process of how to add github actions to avoid merging a branch until the linter and tests are successful